| Ancient Greek δαίμων

 designate, or by prayers of deliverance which any Christian can offer for

+themselves or others.
 Building upon the few references to daemons in the New Testament,

 especially the visionary poetry of the Apocalypse of John, Christian writers of apocrypha from the 2nd century onwards created a more